New York Giants (baseball): 1957: Move to California

+Rivalries

-Rivalry with the Dodgers
+Brooklyn Dodgers

 The historic and heated rivalry between the Giants and the Dodgers is more than a century old.
 It began when the Giants and Brooklyn Bridegrooms (later known as the Dodgers) faced each other in the 1889 World Series, the ancestor of the Subway Series, and both played in separate, neighboring cities (New York and Brooklyn were separate cities until 1898, when they became neighboring boroughs of the newly expanded New York City).
 When both franchises moved to California after the 1957 season, the rivalry was easily transplanted, as the cities of San Francisco and Los Angeles have long been economic, political, and cultural rivals, representative of the broader Northern/Southern California divide.